tonnycordeiro/GeoCommunicationLibrary/README.md

 # TCC_Library

-GeoCommunication is a library developed in Java that provides to Android developers a set of resources to create applications where a device can send a message to another one since the first is "pointing" at the second.
+GeoCommunication is a library developed in Java by Renato Avila and Tonny Cordeiro that provides to Android developers a set of resources to create applications where a device can send a message to another one since the first is "pointing" at the second.
 On the other words, the other devices are not in that direction, but sharing the same network and application, won't receive the message.
 Follows a short description about the library functionalities:
 * creation of network among the devices that will be delivered for just one of them through the access point feature enabled on its operating system;
 * an application protocol to provide the communication inside the network;